Self-directed 401(k) accounts aren’t as common as managed or target-date 401(k) plans, but they can be of real value for DIY-minded investors.

 • Employee matching.
 Self-directed 401(k) plans make room for employer matching plan contributions, thus potentially paving the way for more robust retirement plan growth.

 • Plan diversity.
 Account holders can invest in assets not typically offered to 401(k) plan investors.
-Alternative investments like real estate, cryptocurrencies, gold, silver and other commodities, and private companies are allowed, thus lending additional potential for diversity to self-directed 401(k) plans.
+Alternative investments like real estate, gold, silver and other commodities, and private companies are allowed, thus lending additional potential for diversity to self-directed 401(k) plans.

 Cons of Self-Directed 401(k) Plans